 Whether you’re trying online classes for the first time or looking for ways to strengthen your current habits and approaches, there are a few key areas to consider to set yourself up for success and take full advantage of all online learning has to offer.

-In this collection of online learning best practices, we share tips and strategies to help you succeed in your learning journey, including ways to:
+In this collection of online learning tips and best practices from our team of learning designers, industry experts, and fellow learners, we share strategies to help you succeed in your learning journey, including ways to: